nayan32biswas/nayan32biswas/src/posts/go.md

 # GO

 ## Variable
-- If any variable declare that **start with Uppercase** those variable **exported** from the package and sccessable from other package.
+- If any variable declare that **start with Uppercase** those variable **exported** from the package and accessible from other package.
 ### Global Variable
-- It's a package level or global veriable
+- It's a package level or global variable
 - In package there need to define type of each variable

 1.